 - · 1.
 Solve quadratic and rational equations and inequalities. - 2.
 Find the domain, range, and inverse and graph (with the translations) the following: linear, radical, polynomials, rational, exponential, and logarithmic functions. - 3.
 Manipulate polynomials and solve polynomials equations using the Rational Zero Theorem, Synthetic Division, The Remainder Theorem, and Factor Theorem. - 4.
-Solve polynomials equations by factoring and solve radical equations. - 5.
-Simplify expressions involving integers and rational exponents and radicals and complex fractions. - 6.
-Use appropriate technology such as calculators or computer software to enhance mathematical thinking, visualization, and understanding, to solve mathematical problems, and judge the reasonableness of the results.
+Solve polynomial equations by factoring and solve radical equations. - 5.
+Simplify expressions involving integers and rational exponents and radicals and complex fractions. - · 6.
+Prove or establish trigonometric identities. - 7.
+Decompose a fractional expression via partial fractions. - 8.
+Graph the basic trigonometric functions and apply changes in period, phase, and amplitude to generate new graphs. - · 9.
+Evaluate and graph inverse trigonometric functions. - 10.
+Use appropriate technology such as calculators or computer software to enhance mathematical thinking, visualization, and understanding to solve mathematical problems and to judge the reasonableness of the results.